cve-search/CveXplore/docs/backend/installation.rst

     $ sudo systemctl enable cvexplore-backend.service

-If all went well; you can look at the cli *or* package section of this documentation for the commands to check the tasks backend.
+If all went well; you can look at the :ref:`cli <cli/cli:tasks>` *or* package section of this documentation for the commands to check the tasks backend.

 Systemd